Jaipur, India Travel Guide

 Wind used to flow through the palace's openings, giving it the name 'Palace of the Winds.'
 Sadly, breezes no longer flow through the palace.

-On the edge of the Aravalli Hills, overlooking Jaipur, is Nahargarh Fort.
-Visitors to the fort can see the beautiful views it offers of the city and visit the cafe to enjoy a picnic.
+On the edge of the Aravalli Hills, overlooking Jaipur is Nahargarh Fort.
+Visitors to the fort can see the beautiful views it offers of the city and also visit a nearby cafe and enjoy a picnic.

 The best time to visit the fort is just before sunset.
 The view of the sun setting in Jaipur is stunning.
 Afterward, as the night falls, the fort is lit up in beautiful lights offering yet another spectacular view.